-Dr David Wyatt is a Technology Analyst at IDTechEx working primarily in the Electric Vehicles team.
-Prior to joining IDTechEx in May 2019, David was a Postgraduate Research Associate in the Transitional Energy Strategies Team based in the Department of Engineering at the University of Cambridge.
+Dr David Wyatt is a Senior Technology Analyst with the IDTechEx electric vehicles team and leads IDTechEx's research into the electrification of heavy-duty vehicles.
+Prior to joining IDTechEx in May 2019, David was a Postgraduate Research Associate in the transitional energy strategies team based in the Department of Engineering at the University of Cambridge.

-Outside of academia, David worked for three years in Deutsche Bank London's Commodities Operations Group as a Position Control Specialist, reconciling the exchange traded positions of Deutsche Bank's Oil, Gas, and Power desks across the various international commodities exchanges.
+Outside of academia, David worked for three years in Deutsche Bank London's commodities operations group as a Position Control Specialist, reconciling the exchange traded positions of Deutsche Bank's oil, gas, and power desks across the various international commodity exchanges.

 David's postdoctoral research at Cambridge investigated the technical and financial challenges of bus fleet electrification and examined the development of autonomous shuttle services.

-His PhD research investigated on-road vehicle exhaust emission; the impact of road grade on vehicle emission; Portable Emission Measurement System (PEMS) analysis, exhaust emission modelling and traffic network simulation.
+His PhD research investigated on-road vehicle exhaust emissions; the impact of road grade on vehicle emissions; and portable emission measurement system (PEMS) analysis, exhaust emission modelling, and traffic network simulation.

 David also has a background in climate change research.
-A one-year taught masters at the Climatic Research Unit at UEA provided the opportunity to study both climate change science and the social, economic, and political impacts of climate change, under the tuition of number of the UK's leading climate scientists.
+A one-year taught master's degree at the Climatic Research Unit at UEA provided the opportunity to study both climate change science and the social, economic, and political impacts of climate change, under the tuition of a number of the UK's leading climate scientists.